robmcvey/cakephp-timezone/README.md

 # Timezone Helper

-Generates a user-friendly dropdown which which is based on a users Country and current time.
+Generates a user-friendly dropdown which is based on a users Country and current time.

 ### Screenshot